C-Yassin/WhatsApp-Tux/README.md

 We look forward to your feedback and contributions! 🌍💬<br/>

-Thank you for checking out WhatsLinux! 🎉 We hope you enjoy using it as much as we enjoyed building it. 🤗
+Thank you for checking out WhatsApp-Tux! 🎉 We hope you enjoy using it as much as we enjoyed building it. 🤗